web analytics

 3) the failure to meet that duty caused the injuries.
 (It should be noted that this rule does not only apply to dog bites; it also applies to a dog that hurt someone by jumping on them.)

 Whether a dog owner or possessor owed a duty to prevent a dog from injuring someone depends upon whether the injury was “foreseeable” to the owner/possessor.
-The injured person has the burden of proving that the owner/possessor knew or should have known that the dog might cause the injury and failed to prevent the injury.
+The injured person has the burden of proving that the owner/possessor knew or should have known that the dog might cause the injury and was negligent in failing to prevent the injury.
 If a reasonable dog owner/possessor had no reason to think the dog might hurt someone, then they are not liable for negligent handling.

 Negligence per se